kellykohlleffel/genai-rag-databricks/README.md

 ### Step 4.3: Load Hugging Face Model and Tokenizer

-> IMPORTANT: You can generate a Hugging Face token here: https://huggingface.co/settings/tokens (you'll need to create a Hugging Face account - it's free)
+> ## IMPORTANT: You can generate a Hugging Face token here: https://huggingface.co/settings/tokens (you'll need to create a Hugging Face account - it's free).
+Then update below with your Hugging Face Token.

 ```
 # Step 4.3: Load Hugging Face Model and Tokenizer